MRC-Harwell/cytometer/INSTALL.md

             # tifffile=0.12.0 mahotas=1.4.3
             conda install scikit-image scikit-learn h5py
             conda install -c conda-forge tifffile mahotas

+            # go back to the cytometer directory
+            cd ~/Software/cytometer

 1. So that we can have a Keras configuration for DeepCell and another for our project, we are not going to use `~/.keras/keras.json`.
 Instead, we add snippets like this